Back to blog

 Playwright and Puppeteer in web scraping

-Web scraping is an automated process to extract data from websites.
+Web scraping is an automated process of extracting public data from websites.
 In terms of core functionality, both libraries have similar web scraping capabilities.
 Both can automate web page interactions, such as clicking on buttons, filling out forms, or scrolling through pages, and ultimately extract target data.

 Even though both Playwright and Puppeteer use actual browsers, it's still possible to determine whether it's controlled by a real user or automated by an automation toolkit.